RobLui/project3/readme.md

 ### Description

-> FoodGuru was made for Web Development during 1 semester @ college
+> FoodGuru was made for Web Project during 1 semester @ college

 > The idea is that you type in the ingredients you have laying around at home, and discover new recepies with those ingredients.